7.4 Radio’s Impact on Culture

 Radio’s Lasting Influences

 Radio technology changed the way that musicians performed popular music.
-Because of the use of microphones, audiences could hear vocalists better over the band, allowing singers to use a greater vocal range and create more expressive styles, an innovation that led singers to become an important part of popular music’s image.
-The use of microphones similarly allowed individual musicians to perform solos or lead parts, less encouraged practices before radio.
+Due to the use of microphones, audiences could hear vocalists more clearly over the band, enabling singers to utilize a wider vocal range and create more expressive styles.
+This innovation led to singers becoming an integral part of popular music’s image.
+The use of microphones similarly allowed individual musicians to perform solos or lead parts, a practice less encouraged before the advent of radio.
 Radio’s exposure also led to more rapid turnover in popular music.
-Before radio, jazz bands played the same arrangement for several years without it getting old, but as radio broadcasts reached wide audiences, musicians had to produce new arrangements and songs at a more rapid pace to keep up with changing tastes (Wald).
+Before the advent of radio, jazz bands played the same arrangements for several years without them becoming stale, but as radio broadcasts reached a broad audience, musicians had to produce new arrangements and songs at a more rapid pace to keep up with changing tastes (Wald).

 The spotlight of radio allowed the personalities of artists to come to the forefront of popular music, giving them newfound notoriety.
 Phil Harris, the bandleader from the Jack Benny Show, became the star of his program.
 Other famous musicians used radio talent shows to gain fame.
 Popular programs such as Major Bowes and His Original Amateur Hour featured unknown entertainers trying to gain fame through exposure to the show’s large audience.
-Major Bowes used a gong to usher bad performers offstage, often contemptuously dismissing them, but not all the performers struck out; such successful singers as Frank Sinatra debuted on the program (Sterling & Kitross).
+Major Bowes used a gong to usher bad performers offstage, often contemptuously dismissing them.
+However, not all performers struck out; successful singers such as Frank Sinatra debuted on the program (Sterling & Kitross).

 Television, much like modern popular music, owes a significant debt to the Golden Age of Radio.
-Major radio networks such as NBC, ABC, and CBS became—and remain—major forces in television, and their programming decisions for radio formed the basis for television.
-Actors, writers, and directors who worked in radio simply transferred their talents into the world of early television, using the successes of radio as their models.
+Major radio networks, such as NBC, ABC, and CBS, became—and remain—major forces in television, and their programming decisions for radio laid the groundwork for the development of television.
+Actors, writers, and directors who worked in radio transferred their talents into the world of early television, using the successes of radio as their models.

 Radio and Politics

 Over the years, radio has had a considerable influence on the political landscape of the United States.
 In the past, government leaders relied on radio to convey messages to the public, such as President Franklin D. Roosevelt’s “fireside chats.”
-The government also used radio as a way to generate propaganda for World War II.
+The government also utilized radio as a means to disseminate propaganda during World War II.
 The War Department established a Radio Division in its Bureau of Public Relations as early as 1941.
 Programs such as the Treasury Hour used radio drama to raise revenue through the sale of war bonds, but other government efforts took a decidedly political turn.
-The federal Office of Facts and Figures (OFF) funded Norman Corwin’s This Is War! to directly garner support for the war effort.
+The federal Office of Facts and Figures (OFF) funded Norman Corwin’s This Is War! to garner support for the war effort directly.
 It featured programs that prepared listeners to make personal sacrifices—including death—to win the war.
-The program also featured directly political content, declaring the New Deal as successful and bolstering Roosevelt’s image through comparisons with Lincoln (Horten).
+The program also featured direct political content, declaring the New Deal as successful and bolstering Roosevelt’s image through comparisons with Lincoln (Horten).

 Roosevelt’s first radio address set a distinct tone as he employed informal speech in the hopes of inspiring confidence in the American people and of helping them stave off the kind of panic that could have destroyed the entire banking system.
-Roosevelt understood both the intimacy of radio and its powerful outreach (Grafton, 1999).
-He was thus able to balance a personal tone with a message intended for millions of people.
+Roosevelt understood both the intimacy of radio and its assertive outreach (Grafton, 1999).
+He was thus able to strike a balance between a personal tone and a message intended for millions of people.
 This relaxed approach inspired a CBS executive to name the series the “fireside chats (Grafton, 1999).”

-Certainly, the government has used radio for its purposes.
+Indeed, the government has used radio for its purposes.
 Still, it has had an even greater impact on politics by serving “the ultimate arena for free speech (Davis & Owen, 1998).”
 Such infamous radio firebrands as Father Charles Coughlin, a Roman Catholic priest whose radio program opposed the New Deal, criticized Jews, and supported Nazi policies, aptly demonstrated this capability early in radio’s history (Sterling & Kitross).
-In recent decades, radio has supported political careers, including former U.S. Senator Al Franken of Minnesota, former New York City mayor Rudy Giuliani, and presidential aspirant Fred Thompson.
-Talk show hosts have gained great political influence.
+In recent decades, radio has supported the careers of notable politicians, including former U.S. Senator Al Franken of Minnesota, former New York City Mayor Rudy Giuliani, and presidential aspirant Fred Thompson.
+Talk show hosts have gained significant political influence.
 Before he died in 2021, some viewed conservative talk show host Rush Limbaugh as the de facto leader of the Republican Party (Halloran, 2009).

 The Importance of Talk Radio

-Modern talk radio programs demonstrate an important contemporary convergence of radio and politics.
-The genre that became popular in the 1980s features a host who takes callers and discusses an assortment of topics.
-Talk radio hosts gain and keep their listeners by sheer force of personality, and some say shocking or insulting things to get their message across.
-These hosts range from conservative radio hosts such as Sean Hannity to so-called shock jocks such as Howard Stern.
+Modern talk radio programs exemplify a significant contemporary convergence of radio and politics.
+The genre that gained popularity in the 1980s features a host who takes callers and discusses a variety of topics.
+Talk radio hosts gain and retain their listeners by sheer force of personality, and some say shocking or insulting things to convey their message.
+These hosts range from conservative radio hosts, such as Sean Hannity, to so-called shock jocks, like Howard Stern.

 Repeal of the Fairness Doctrine

-While talk radio first began during the 1920s, the emergence of the format as a contemporary cultural and political force occurred during the mid- to late-1980s following the repeal of the Fairness Doctrine (Cruz, 2007).
+While talk radio first emerged during the 1920s, its transformation into a contemporary cultural and political force occurred during the mid-to-late 1980s, following the repeal of the Fairness Doctrine (Cruz, 2007).
 This doctrine, established in 1949, required any station broadcasting a political point of view over the air to allow equal time to all reasonable dissenting views.
 Despite its noble intentions of safeguarding public airwaves for diverse views, the doctrine had long attracted dissent.
-Opponents of the Fairness Doctrine claimed it had a chilling effect on political discourse as broadcasters, rather than risk government intervention, avoided programs some may find divisive or controversial (Cruz, 2007).
-In 1987, the FCC under the Reagan administration repealed the regulation, setting the stage for an AM talk radio boom; by 2004, the number of talk radio stations had increased by 17-fold (Anderson, 2005).
+Opponents of the Fairness Doctrine claimed that it had a chilling effect on political discourse, as broadcasters, rather than risk government intervention, avoided programs that some may find divisive or controversial (Cruz, 2007).
+In 1987, the FCC, under the Reagan administration, repealed the regulation, setting the stage for a boom in AM talk radio.
+By 2004, the number of talk radio stations had increased 17-fold (Anderson, 2005).

-The end of the Fairness Doctrine allowed stations to broadcast programs without worrying about finding an opposing point of view to balance the stated opinions of its host.
+The end of the Fairness Doctrine allowed stations to broadcast programs without worrying about finding an opposing point of view to balance the host’s stated opinions.
 Radio hosts representing all points of the political spectrum could say anything that they wanted to—within FCC limits—without fear of rebuttal.
-Chapter 14 “Ethics of Mass Media” will explore the topics of media bias and its ramifications at greater length.
+Chapter 14, “Ethics of Mass Media,” will delve into the topics of media bias and its consequences in greater detail.

 The Revitalization of AM

-The migration of music stations to the FM spectrum during the 1960s and 1970s provided a great deal of space on the AM band for talk shows.
+The migration of music stations to the FM spectrum during the 1960s and 1970s created a significant amount of space on the AM band for talk shows.
 With the Fairness Doctrine no longer a hindrance, these programs slowly gained notoriety during the late 1980s and early 1990s.
-In 1998, talk radio hosts railed against a proposed congressional pay increase, and their listeners became incensed; House Speaker Jim Wright received a deluge of faxes protesting it from irate talk radio listeners from stations all over the country (Douglas).
+In 1998, talk radio hosts railed against a proposed congressional pay increase, and their listeners became incensed.
+House Speaker Jim Wright received a deluge of faxes protesting it from irate listeners from stations all over the country (Douglas).
 Ultimately, Congress canceled the pay increase, and various print outlets acknowledged the influence of talk radio on the decision.
-Propelled by events such as these, talk radio stations rose from only 200 in the early 1980s to more than 850 in 1994 (Douglas).
+Propelled by events such as these, talk radio stations increased from approximately 200 in the early 1980s to more than 850 by 1994 (Douglas).

-Although political programs unquestionably rule AM talk radio, that dial also houses a kind of show that some radio listeners may have never experienced.
-Late at night on AM radio, a program airs during which listeners hear stories about ghosts, alien abductions, and fantastic creatures.
+Although political programs unquestionably dominate AM talk radio, that dial also hosts a type of show that some radio listeners may have never experienced, late at night on AM radio, a program airs that features stories about ghosts, alien abductions, and fantastic creatures.
 It’s not a fictional drama program, however, but instead a call-in talk show called Coast to Coast AM.
-In 2006, this unlikely success ranked among the top 10 AM talk radio programs in the nation—a stunning feat considering its 10 p.m. to 2 a.m. time slot and bizarre format (Vigil, 2006).
+In 2006, this unlikely success ranked among the top 10 AM talk radio programs in the nation—a remarkable feat, considering its 10 p.m. to 2 a.m. time slot and unconventional format (Vigil, 2006).

-Coast to Coast’s current host, George Noory, has continued the show’s format.
+Coast to Coast AM’s current host, George Noory, has continued the show’s format.
 In some areas, its ratings have even exceeded those of Rush Limbaugh’s (Vigil, 2006).
-For a late-night show, these kinds of high ratings do not happen often.
+For a late-night show, ratings of this caliber do not often occur.
 The success of Coast to Coast serves as a continuing testament to the diversity and unexpected potential of radio (Vigil, 2006).

 On-Air Political Influence

 As talk radio’s popularity grew during the early 1990s, it quickly became an outlet for political ambitions.
 In 1992, nine talk show hosts ran for U.S. Congress.
-By the middle of the decade, it had become common for many former—or failed—politicians to attempt to use the format.
-Former California governor Jerry Brown and former New York mayor Ed Koch both started as politicians in the mid-1990s and went on to host AM talk shows (Annenberg Public Policy Center, 1996).
-Both conservatives and liberals widely agree that conservative hosts dominate AM talk radio.
+By the middle of the decade, it had become common for many former or failed politicians to attempt to use the format as a means to enter politics.
+Former California Governor Jerry Brown and former New York Mayor Ed Koch both began their political careers in the mid-1990s and went on to host AM talk shows (Annenberg Public Policy Center, 1996).
+Both conservatives and liberals widely agree that conservative hosts dominate the AM talk radio format.
 Many talk show hosts followed in the steps of Rush Limbaugh, who began his popular and profitable program one year after the repeal of the Fairness Doctrine and lasted until his passing.

 During the 2000s, AM talk radio continued to build.
-Hosts such as Michael Savage, Sean Hannity, and Bill O’Reilly furthered the trend of popular conservative talk shows, but liberal hosts also became popular through the short-lived Air America network, which closed abruptly in 2010 amid financial concerns (Stelter, 2010).
+Hosts such as Michael Savage, Sean Hannity, and Bill O’Reilly furthered the trend of popular conservative talk shows.
+Still, liberal hosts also became popular through the short-lived Air America network, which closed abruptly in 2010 amid financial concerns (Stelter, 2010).
 Although the network did not succeed, it provided a platform for such hosts as MSNBC TV news host Rachel Maddow and Minnesota Senator Al Franken.
 Other liberal hosts such as Bill Press and Ron Reagan, son of President Ronald Reagan, have also found success in the AM political talk radio field (Stelter, 2010).
 Despite these successes, liberal talk radio often cannot sustain itself (Hallowell, 2010).
 To some, the failure of Air America confirms conservatives’ domination of AM radio.
-In response to the conservative dominance of talk radio, many prominent liberals, including House Speaker Nancy Pelosi, have advocated reinstating the Fairness Doctrine and forcing stations to offer equal time to contrasting opinions (Stotts, 2008).
+In response to the conservative dominance of talk radio, many prominent liberals, including House Speaker Nancy Pelosi, have advocated for reinstating the Fairness Doctrine, which would require stations to offer equal time to contrasting opinions (Stotts, 2008).

 Freedom of Speech and Radio Controversies